PREFACE: Welcome to the AI-Native Era

 - Traditional development: You write code → machines execute it → you own all details.

-- AI-native development: You architect (by writing specifications in collaboration with your Personal/Coding AI Agent) → AI agents implement them → you validate the results.
+- AI-native development: You architect (by writing specifications collaboratively with your AI coding agent) → AI agents implement them → you validate the results.

 The consequences ripple through everything: